Bernard Ribeiro, Baron Ribeiro: Family

-Bernard Ribeiro's immediate family is made up of has wife, Elisabeth, and four children, Joanna Charlotte, Tessa Elisabeth, Nicola Helen, and Richard Francisco Ribeiro.
+Ribeiro's immediate family is made up of his wife, Elisabeth, and four children, Joanna Charlotte, Tessa Elisabeth, Nicola Helen, and Richard Francisco Ribeiro.

 Medical work

 In 2014, there was an Assisted Dying Bill that was proposed by Lord Falconer.
 This bill aimed to make it legal for doctors to provide patients medication that would end their life if they chose.
-Bernard Ribeiro was not in favor of this bill, believing that it would complicate patient-doctor relationships.
+Ribeiro was not in favour of this bill, believing that it would complicate patient-doctor relationships.

-In 2007 Bernard Ribeiro responded to two of his colleagues Maynard and Ayalew, and detailing how establishments such as Royal College of Surgeons of England are working to implement patient reported outcome measures for elective surgical procedures.
+In 2007, Ribeiro responded to two of his colleagues Maynard and Ayalew, detailing how establishments such as Royal College of Surgeons of England are working to implement patient-reported outcome measures for elective surgical procedures.
 Ribeiro believed that the entire National Health Service and its patients would benefit.
 This implementation would also lead to higher levels of training and teaching standards.

-Bernard Ribeiro began his career at Basildon Hospital when he was appointed there in 1979.
+Ribeiro began his career at Basildon Hospital, where he was appointed in 1979.
 In addition to his development of many surgery techniques, such as minimally invasive surgery, he was also instrumental in bringing the construction of the Essex Cardiothoracic Centre to the Basildon Hospital.
 The Essex Cardiothoracic Centre at Basildon Hospital routinely sees 300,000 outpatients in addition to seeing 103,000 accident and emergency patients.

-Awards and honors
+Awards and honours

-Bernard Ribeiro was awarded the Fellowship of the Royal College of Surgeons in 1972.
+Ribeiro was awarded the Fellowship of the Royal College of Surgeons in 1972.
 He was then awarded the role of Consultant General Surgeon in 1979 at Basildon Hospital.
-From 1999 until 2000 Bernard Ribeiro was President of the Association of Surgeons across Great Britain as well as Ireland.
-From 2005 to 2008 he was President of the Royal College of Surgeons.
-Bernard Ribeiro received the CBE award in 2004, for making outstanding contributions towards medicine.
+From 1999 until 2000, he was President of the Association of Surgeons across Great Britain as well as Ireland.

+From 2005 to 2008, Ribeiro was President of the Royal College of Surgeons, being particularly notable as its first black president.
+He received the CBE award in 2004, for making outstanding contributions towards medicine.
 In 2012, Ribeiro was appointed Chairman of the Independent Recognition Panel, whose responsibility was to advise the Secretary of State for Health.
 Ribeiro was also added as a member of the European Union's Home Affairs Sub-Committee in the House of Lords.
 He was also tasked as a committee member for the Select Committee on the Long-Term Sustainability of the NHS and Adult Social Care.

-Bernard Ribeiro is best known for his development and execution of keyhole surgery.
-It was for this achievement that helped Bernard Ribeiro become acknowledged and inducted into the House of Lords.
-He also holds honorary degrees from multiple universities—such as the University of Bath and Anglia Ruskin University—as well as an honorary fellowship with the American College of Surgeons.
+Ribeiro is best known for his development and execution of keyhole surgery.
+It was this achievement that helped Ribeiro become acknowledged and inducted into the House of Lords.
+He also holds honorary degrees from multiple universities—including the University of Bath and Anglia Ruskin University—as well as an honorary fellowship with the American College of Surgeons.